noob-hu-yaar/URL-Shortener-App/README.md

 >**The results are displayed as such shown below.
-Upon clickin the copy button, the link gets copied and can be used elsewhere.**
+Upon clicking the copy button, the link gets copied and can be used elsewhere.**

 ![aftr](https://user-images.githubusercontent.com/48630662/97813340-7dc64d80-1cad-11eb-89f2-e11489107f0e.jpg)